“Encourage innovation. Change is our lifeblood, stagnation our death knell.” – David Ogilvy

 Creating a hybrid public and private space

-The space is a multifunctional hub, sensitive to human needs, and fertile for discussions.
-For. design planning developed a public space for hosting and collaboration, as well as private workspaces with different levels of privacy.
+The space is a multifunctional hub, sensitive to human needs and fertile for discussions.
+The design brief was to develop a public space for hosting and collaboration, as well as keeping private workspaces with different levels of privacy.

-As we follow the directional element – the red core – the space is divided into progressively more private zones.
-These successive spaces are for formal meetings, creative work, and presentations; their capacity ranges from two to 20 people.
-Turning the corner into a hallway, we see a portrait of David Ogilvy, a source of inspiration and encouragement, his presence personified in his quotations, applied to the glass surfaces.
-The new third-floor design includes a 50% increase in floor space.
-It was modified to host collaborative work and to be suitable for receptions and all-hands meetings where the firm’s milestones are celebrated.
+As we follow the directional element (the red core) the space is divided into progressively more private zones.
+These successive spaces are for formal meetings, creative work, and presentations – their capacity ranges from two to 20 people.
+Turning the corner into a hallway, we see a portrait of David Ogilvy.
+A source of inspiration and encouragement, his presence remains personified in his quotations, which are applied to the glass surfaces.
+The new third-floor design, which includes a 50% increase in floor space, was modified to host collaborative work and to be suitable for receptions and all-hands meetings where the firm’s milestones are celebrated.